Sargueil-CiTCoM/ipasuite-docs/source/stepbystep.md

 [Work in progress]

 ## Data importation
-If no input file are found in  `resources/1.1-fluo-ceq8000` or `resources/1.2-fluo-ceq8000`, the Ipanemap Suite will try to import them using a path constructed as following : `raw_data:prefix_path` from `config.yaml` concatenated with `probe_file` and `control_file` column from `samples.tsv`.
+If no input file are found in  `resources/1.1-fluo-ceq8000` or `resources/1.2-fluo-ceq8000`, the IPANEMAP Suite will try to import them using a path constructed as following : `raw_data:prefix_path` from `config.yaml` concatenated with `probe_file` and `control_file` column from `samples.tsv`.

-If the `samples.tsv` `qushape_file` column is filled, and no QuShape file are found in `results/2.1-qushape`, the Ipanemap Suite will import qushape files using a path constructed as following : `raw_data:prefix_path` from `config.yaml` concatenated with `qushape_file` column from `samples.tsv`.
+If the `samples.tsv` `qushape_file` column is filled, and no QuShape file are found in `results/2.1-qushape`, the IPANEMAP Suite will import qushape files using a path constructed as following : `raw_data:prefix_path` from `config.yaml` concatenated with `qushape_file` column from `samples.tsv`.

 :::{warning}
-Importing QuShape file created without the use of the Ipanemap Suite is discouraged.
-However, it can be useful start using Ipanemap Suite after your project begun.
+Importing QuShape file created without the use of the IPANEMAP Suite is discouraged.
+However, it can be useful start using IPANEMAP Suite after your project begun.

 If you do so, you must unsure that you used the exact same sequence file as provided in `config.yaml` and that data are coherents between the `qushape` section of your `config.yaml`, columns of `samples.tsv` (ex: ddNTP column, rt_start and rt_stop)
 :::